 - The Adult Training and Development system is specially designed for Australian adults in Scouting and Australian conditions.
 It complies with the objectives of the World Scout Committee. - 2.
-The system consists of Preliminary, Essentials, Adventure, Management, Leadership and supplementary training. - Essentials, Adventure or Management, dependent on role, training will normally be completed within six months of entry into the Movement.
+The system consists of Preliminary, Essentials, Adventure, Management, Leadership and supplementary training. - 3.
+Essentials, Adventure or Management, dependent on role, training will normally be completed within six months of entry into the Movement.
 This results in presenting the Gilwell Woggle, and Certificate of Proficiency. - 4.
-Leadership training will normally be completed within two to three years including an evaluation period of at least four months.
+Leadership training will be completed in line with their annual Individual Adult Volunteer Plan discussion but not exceeding three years from appointment including an evaluation period of at least four months.
 This results in presenting the Wood Badge, including a set of wood beads, a parchment and Gilwell Scarf. - 5.
 Supplementary training programs are offered in specific areas. - 6.
 Rover Scouts are eligible to complete Wood Badge Training.
 To complete Leadership Training, Rover Scouts must be in a leadership role within Scouting and be able to fully demonstrate the evaluation requirements for the Wood Badge.
 This should take place over a minimum of four months and can occur from a Rover Scout Unit level through to National level.
-The Branch Adult Training and Development Commissioner would co-ordinate, and be responsible for, the final evaluation.
+The Branch Adult

+Training and Development Commissioner would co-ordinate, and be responsible for, the final evaluation.